abdreams/CompetitiveProgramming/README.md

+To handle cases where there might be no allocation data, you can add checks to ensure that the `allocationData` is not null or undefined and that it contains values before trying to process or format it.
+If there's no allocation data, you can display a message indicating that there's no allocation data available.

-To display the sector with the maximum allocation, you can modify the `PortfolioAllocation` component to find the sector with the highest allocation and display it accordingly.
-Here's how you can do it:
+Here's how you can modify the `PortfolioAllocation` component to handle these cases:

-1. **Find the sector with the maximum allocation:**
-2. **Display the sector with the maximum allocation.**

-Here's the complete example:

 ```jsx
 import React from 'react';